A hybrid quantum network linking telecom-wavelength atomic and solid-state nodes: Supplementary Information

 \subsubsection{Laser frequency dependence of rate and cross-correlation}

 We sweep the 1475-nm laser to optimize the second-order cross-correlation $[g_{h,s}^{(2)}]_{\mathrm{max}}$ and coincidence rate of the source (Fig.~\ref{fig:crossg2_data} and Fig.~\ref{fig:source_tradeoff_full}).
 Within the Doppler-broadened linewidth ($\sim$~1~GHz), we see high rates at the cost of low cross-$g^{(2)}$, due to resonant excitation and the resulting scattering of uncorrelated photons.
 Outside of the Doppler linewidth, the desired 4WM process dominates.
-As detuning is increased, the variation in Rabi frequencies becomes more uniform across different velocity classes ($\Omega \propto 1/\Delta$), causing more atoms to participate in the collectively-enhanced 4WM, both improving the cross-$g^{(2)}$ and narrowing the correlation time \cite{2021_Davidson_4WM}.
+As detuning is increased, the variation in Rabi frequencies becomes more uniform across different velocity classes ($\Omega \propto 1/\Delta$), causing more atoms to participate in the collectively-enhanced 4WM, both improving the cross-$g^{(2)}$ and narrowing the correlation time~\cite{2021_Davidson_4WM}.
 However, because changing the detuning has multiple confounding effects (on average Rabi frequency, distribution of Rabi frequencies, phase-matching conditions, collective enhancement), more investigation is necessary (e.g. a multidimensional sweep with both detuning and optical power) to isolate these effects.

 We note an asymmetry in rate and cross-$g^{(2)}$ between red and blue two-photon detunings.
-In the case of a red-detuned pump I ($\Delta_1<0$), blue detuning from the two-photon resonance ($\Delta_2>0$) outperforms red detuning from the two-photon resonance, and we choose $\Delta_{2}=+$903~MHz.
-We also observe the opposite behavior for blue-detuned pump I ($\Delta_1>0$); in this case $\Delta_2 < 0$ is comparable two-photon Rabi frequencies when both positive and negative detunings are present, but further investigation is necessary.
+In the case of a red-detuned pump I ($\Delta_1<0$), blue detuning from the two-photon resonance ($\Delta_2>0$) outperforms red detuning from the two-photon resonance.
+We also observe the opposite behavior for blue-detuned pump I ($\Delta_1>0$); in this case $\Delta_2 < 0$ performs better.
+This asymmetry between positive and negative $\Delta_2$ may be explained by the increased range of velocity classes with comparable two-photon Rabi frequencies when both positive and negative detunings are present, but further investigation is necessary.
 We choose the former case ($\Delta_1<0, \Delta_2>0$), as a positive overall detuning yields photons frequency-matched with the memory at a lower applied magnetic field.

-The non-classicality of the photon pair can be benchmarked by the Cauchy-Schwarz inequality \cite{1986_Walls_CauchySchwarz}: non-classical correlations means violation of
+The non-classicality of the photon pair can be benchmarked by the Cauchy-Schwarz inequality~\cite{1986_Walls_CauchySchwarz}: non-classical correlations means violation of